-Section 23B(1) and (2) which address the claiming of deductions under more than one provision of the Act must also be borne in mind.
+Sections 23B(1) and (2) which address the claiming of deductions under more than one provision of the Act must also be borne in mind.

-4.1.3 Amounts allowable
+4.1.3 Amount allowable

-The amounts allowable will be the amounts that the Commissioner regards as just and reasonable (see 4.2.1).
+The amount of the allowance will be the amount that the Commissioner regards as just and reasonable (see 4.2.1).